jgoergen/Azure202Prep/ImplementCloudIntegrationSolutions/ConfigureAnAppOrServiceWithMicrosoftGraph.md

 ## What is Microsoft Graph Connect?
 Microsoft Graph Data Connect enables bulk - rather than the traditional transactional - access to Office 365 data.

+## What is Oath?
+OAuth 2.0 is an authorization framework, not an authentication protocol.
+You can think of this framework as a common denominator for authorization.
+Oauth2 was left generic so that it could be applied to many authorization requirements, like API access management or posting on someone’s wall.

+## What is OpenID Connect?
+OpenID Connect is a profile of OAuth 2.0 that defines a workflow for authentication.
+The big difference between OpenID Connect and OAuth2 is the id_token.
+There is no id_token defined in OAuth2 because the id_token is specific to federated authentication.

 ## Definitions
 1. Azure AD Access Token: Access tokens issued by Azure AD are base 64 encoded JSON Web Tokens (JWT).
 They contain information (claims) that web APIs secured by Azure AD, like Microsoft Graph, use to validate the caller and to ensure that the caller has the proper permissions to perform the operation they're requesting.